mabdelhack/mabdelhack.github.io/_news/announcement_58.md

 inline: true
 ---

-I was awarded the Canadian Neuroanalytics Program Fellowship for the year 2024.
+My application for the Canadian Neuroanalytics Scholars Program was accepted for funding.